 From the Arctic Circle and scaling active volcanoes, retracing Roman walls and rugged coastlines, nothing beats the challenge and memories these epic trails present.

-Local trail races and hand curated trail maps can take you on some outstanding routes, however its worth making a holiday out of the best trail running trails in Europe (also check out my guide 7 best UK running trails – coastlines, islands & castles).
+Local trail races and hand curated trail maps can take you on some outstanding routes, however its worth making a holiday out of the best trail running trails in Europe (also check out my guide of The Best UK Running Trails – Coastlines, Islands & Castles).
+Running was invented for trails such as these.

-Below you’ll find trails that will stay with you for a lifetime…
+Below you’ll find epic routes that will stay with you for a lifetime.

 #1: Alta Via, Italy – Dolomite region’s best trail running trails